s02singh/HARclassification/README.md

 2. pip install -r requirements.txt

 3. python app.py

+4. Open http://localhost:8080/ on a browser to view web-app

+## Resolving Problems Opening Web-App
+  - If errors are showing up in the terminal, then that means the Python libraries are not being imported properly.
+  - Be sure to open Visual Studio Code through Anaconda to avoid this problem.

 ## Usage
   - Enter the required health parameters in the input form.